 If you are on a low income you may be able to claim Housing Benefit and/or Council Tax Support to help pay your rent and Council Tax bill.
 You can claim Housing benefit whether you are employed or unemployed and you do not have savings/capital over £16,000.

-Please note that Universal Credit is now operational for some postcode areas in the Hart District area and for residents in these areas, support for housing costs for most new claims are now covered by Universal Credit and housing benefit is not payable.
+Please note that Universal Credit is now operational for all postcode areas in the Hart District area and support for housing costs for most new claims is now covered by Universal Credit and housing benefit is not payable.
 Here you can see our useful guide on Universal Credit in Hart.

 If you rent from a private landlord